Broken Hill: Transport

-In November 1927 the direct link to Sydney was completed.
-In September 1937 the NSWGR placed into service the Silver City Comet, the first air conditioned train in Australia, which ran between Broken Hill and Parkes.
+In 1927, the direct link to Sydney was completed.
+In 1937 the NSWGR placed the Silver City Comet into service – the first air-conditioned train in Australia, which ran between Broken Hill and Parkes.

-During World War II, land transportation between South Australia and Eastern Australia became important because of the threat posed by submarines and mines to coastal shipping.
+During World War II land transportation between South Australia and the eastern states became important because of the threat posed by submarines and mines to coastal shipping.
 Extensive transshipment yards were constructed at Broken Hill in 1942 to allow transshipment of munitions.
-However, the threat was never fully realised.

 With the purchase of the Sulphide Corporation by the Zinc Corporation in 1948, the modern Cockle Creek Smelter was constructed south of Newcastle.
-This started to take lead and zinc concentrates directly from Broken Hill via rail in the 1960s, marking the first major use of the rail link to NSW.
-This was the well known W44 Concentrate Train.
+This started to take lead and zinc concentrates directly from Broken Hill via rail in the 1960s via the W44 Concentrate Train, marking the first major use of the rail link to the eastern seaboard.